 Every week, preventable medical mistakes in hospitals across the United States kill enough patients to fill four jumbo jets.
 This statistic is very concerning–especially considering it does not include medical errors that happen outside of hospitals.

-As Mr. Federico points out, it is always better to err on the side of more information when it comes to your health because the more you know, the better you can be prepared.
+It is always better to err on the side of more information when it comes to your health because the more you know, the better you can be prepared.

 1. Do your homework.
 Before your appointment, learn about your illness or condition by performing research on the Internet, noting any questions you may want to ask when you consult with your doctor.
 Websites like WebMD.com and Mayoclinic.com are excellent resources.
 Additionally, you can search for information about your doctor.
 Be sure to check for board certifications, as well as any history of medical malpractice.
 Don’t, however, use the Internet only to make a self-diagnosis.